Ed10k/BankApp/README.md

 # BankApp
 it 355 bank app group project

-All Rules and Recommendations are in the development branch
+All Individual Rules and Recommendation files are in the development branch Most recent app code in main branch